Centinel AnalyticaCentinel Analytica

 API keys

-Your API keys are in the Integration section of your dashboard.
+Your keys are on the Organisation page, in the API Keys section.
 You have two keys:

 • Site key (public): used in the browser script URL.
 Safe to expose.